 How to collect employee feedback the right way

 Yes, there is a right way to collect employee feedback.
-Managers need to make sure that they initiate discussions with their employees without criticising them.
+Managers need to make sure that they initiate feedback with their employees without criticising them.
 They need to establish the idea that employee feedback is not for criticising but to improve a company’s culture and drive the company towards a more sustainable future.

-- Conduct employee feedback discussions regularly
+Conduct employee feedback surveys regularly

 - Prepare before employee feedback discussions